mlcommons/algorithmic-efficiency/RULES.md

 For each workload, the hyperparameters are tuned using $O=20$ tuning **trials**.
 To estimate the variance of the results, this tuning will be repeated for $S=5$ **studies**, for a total of $S\cdot O = 100$ different hyperparameter settings.
 The submitters will provide a workload-agnostic search space and the working group will then return $100$ hyperparameters settings obtained using [(quasi)random search](https://arxiv.org/abs/1706.03200).
 The working group will also randomly partition these $100$ trials into $5$ studies of $20$ trials each.

-In each study, the fastest training time across the $O=20$ settings will be taken into account and the median of these $5$ per-study training times will be the final training time for the submission on this workload (see [Scoring submissions](#scoring) section).
+In each study, the fastest training time across the $O=20$ settings will be taken into account and the median of these $5$ per-study training times will be the final training time for the submission on this workload (see the "[Scoring submissions](#scoring)" section).
 Runs that do not reach the target performance of the evaluation metric have an infinite time.
 Submissions are always free to perform additional self-tuning while being timed.

 #### Self-tuning ruleset